 Nick Coleman, a former reporter and columnist for the Pioneer Press and Star-Tribune, died this week, and the only reason I know that is because I was catching up on my Twins news when I came across his obituary in both papers.
-And then I learned that it was Coleman, who had attended a service club luncheon in the little town of Waseca, about an hour south of the Twin Cities, when he heard former Twins owner Calvin Griffith shoot off his mouth in the worst possible way.
+And then I learned that it was Coleman, who had attended a service club dinner in the little town of Waseca, about an hour south of the Twin Cities, when he heard former Twins owner Calvin Griffith shoot off his mouth in the worst possible way.
 The year was 1978.

 Among the things Griffith said that day were included in Rod Carew’s autobiography, which he co-wrote with sportswriter Ira Berkow and published in 1979.